-- 5. Key audit matters are those matters that, in our professional judgment, and based on the consideration of the reports of the branch auditors as referred to paragraph 16 below, were of most significance in our audit of the standalone financial statements of the current period.
-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters. forming our opinion thereon, and we do not provide a separate opinion on these matters. - In addition to the matters described in the Basis for Qualified Opinion, we have determined the matters described below to be the key audit matters to be communicated in our report.
+- 6. Key audit matter are those matter that, in our professional judgment, and based on the consideration of the reports of the branch auditors as referred to paragraph 17 below, were of most significance in our audit of the standalone financial statements of the current period.
+These matter were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matter. - In addition to the matter described in the Basis for Qualified Opinion we have determined the matter described below to be the key audit matter to be communicated in our report.